“I’m sleeping somewhere else tonight.”

 Sometimes one word leads to another

 Unexpectedly, my words continued.
-They shifted from blaming him to getting to the heart of my pain and anger.
-I discovered that I was projecting old hurts onto him because I wasn’t confronting them in myself.
+They shifted from blaming her to getting to the heart of my pain and anger.
+I discovered that I was projecting old hurts onto her because I wasn’t confronting them in myself.

-In reality, he didn’t feel superior to me; I felt inferior to everyone.
+In reality, she didn’t feel superior to me; I felt inferior to everyone.

 That drive showed me how communication is integral to loving ourselves and others.
 It also made me question where else I created pain by holding in my words and feelings.